+- Piston pin

-- Piston pin Shoulder sleeve - Insert extractor spindle into the piston pin, screw on extracting nut.
+- Shoulder sleeve

+- Insert extractor spindle into the piston pin, screw on extracting nut.

-- Puller installed on the opposite side of the piston pin - 2.
-Tighten extracting nut - Rotate handle to pull piston pin carefully into the piston.
+- Puller installed on the Tighten extracting nut Puller installed on the opposite side of the piston pin - Rotate handle to pull piston pin carefully into the piston.